yanivefraim/ng2-google-forms/README.md

 ## Work on your machine

-Install the npm packages described in the `package.json` and verify that it works:
+Clone this repo and install the npm packages described in the `package.json` and verify that it works:

 **Attention Windows Developers:  You must run all of these commands in administrator mode**